 A response that includes locating and using information beyond students' own knowledge and the data they have been given.
+Presented in one of the following modes:

 - written: 600-1000 words

 - spoken: 3-4 minutes

 - multimodal: 4-7 minutes.

 A technique that assesses the interpretation, analysis/examination and/or evaluation of ideas and information in provided stimulus materials.